 git --no-pager diff v0.8.3..HEAD | gth ask "inspect existing release notes in assets/release-notes/v0_8_2.md; inspect provided diff and write release notes to v0_8_4.md"

-To write this to filesystem, you'd need to add filesystem access to the ask command in .gsloth.config.json
+To write this to filesystem, you'd need to add filesystem access to the ask command in .gsloth.config.json.

 {"llm": {"type": "vertexai", "model": "gemini-2.5-pro"}, "commands": {"ask": {"filesystem": "all"}}}

-or maybe with keeping instructions in file and feeding it in with -f
+*You can improve this significantly by modifying project guidelines in .gsloth.guidelines.md or maybe with keeping instructions in file and feeding it in with -f.

 Interactive sessions: